-Analyze your brand through the lens of consumers, customers, competitors, and employees.
-Use brand funnel data, market research, marketing program tracking results, pricing analysis, distribution gaps, and financial analysis.
-Focus on managing your brand’s health and wealth.
+- Analyze your brand through the lens of consumers, customers, competitors, and employees.
+Use customer feedback, market research, and financial analysis to stay competitive in your industry.

 Putting together the ideal business review